 d) Voids ratio

-Explanation: Void ratio is defined as the ratio of total volume of voids to volume of soil solids.
-It is expressed as decimal.
+Explanation: Void ratio is defined as the ratio of the total volume of voids to volume of soil solids.
+It is expressed as a decimal.

 14. _____ is a glacier deposit of sand, gravel or clay.

 Explanation: The deposits made by glaciers are called drifts.
-The deposits made by melting of glaciers are called till.
-Till is an stratified soil.
+The deposits made by the melting of glaciers are called till.
+Till is a stratified soil.

 15. The bearing capacity of laminated rocks used in foundation is ___________